Skip to main content

 Last December, I had three events in two weeks: a night wedding, a work holiday dinner, and an outdoor birthday party with photos by the river.
 Cute outfits were easy.
 Keeping my hands warm without ruining the look?
 Weirdly hard.

-I started scrolling the CNFans Spreadsheet because I wanted options beyond random listings with zero context.
+I started scrolling the 100buy Spreadsheet because I wanted options beyond random listings with zero context.
 Here’s the thing: for special occasions, "good enough" accessories usually look cheap in person.
 Gloves especially.
 If the stitching is messy or the material pills after one wear, it shows immediately when you’re holding a clutch or a champagne glass.

 So I treated this like a mini personal project and tracked everything in my notes.
 This is basically my diary version of what worked, what flopped, and how I now find quality winter accessories faster.